stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - You've invested in the old i18n API, or you can't update because of a breaking change?
 Please tell me about your issue (for example, at https://github.com/stephanrauh/ngx-extended-pdf-viewer/discussions/1976).
 - You're using Angular 17 and can afford to start fresh?
 Go for version 19, including the alpha versions!

+Breaking change of version 19.3.0:
+Danny Tram kindly added a bugfix to the method `NgxExtendedPdfViewerService.hasPageBeenRendered()`.
+Strictly speaking it's a breaking change because previously the method did the exact opposite of what the name indicates.
+However, it's still a bug fix, so I've decided to increase the minor version number only.

 Breaking changes of version 19:

 - The attribute `useBrowserLocale` and the inlined translations are gone.